Skip to main content

 Dear [Recipient’s Name],

 My name is [Your Name], and I recently came across your work in [Industry].
-I’d love to connect and learn more about your experiences in the field and [insert reason why the discussion would benefit your reader.]
+I was particularly interested in your experience with [specific project, role, or accomplishment].
+I’d welcome the opportunity to connect and learn more about your career path and insights into [specific topic or area of interest].

 2. Job Application Email: